appINPP/SpecCluster/docs/DOCS.md

     The preview reflects the current base used for projections or clustering.

 3. **Filter (optional)**
     → **Moran’s I** filter to keep spatially coherent elements.
 Results are cached; re-runs avoid recomputation.
 Set the Moran's I value to 0, in order to see the list of scores.
+Setting it to any other value will just select this file.
     → **Foreground Clustering** clusters on per-element mean/std to attemp on separating foreground vs background.
     → **Element map** manually select which elements participate in clustering.